nandhanamithra/image-processing-opencv/README.md

 # image-processing-opencv
-Image processing using open cv
+Image processing using open cv by Mithra Nandhana BA

 ## Problem Statement
 Spatial Filtering and Edge Detection using the Sobel Operator